Advent Wreaths and an Advent in Germany

-It takes place on the Sunday nearest to November 30, St. Andrews Day, so the first day of Advent begins on a different date each year and old German Christmas customs and festivities fill the four Sundays it covers.
+Advent begins on the Sunday nearest to November 30, St. Andrews Day, beginning on a different date each year, then ancient German Christmas customs and festivities fill the four Sundays it covers.

-Although originally a time for Christians to be baptized, prepare for the 'second coming', or fast from November 12 following the feast of St. Martin until Christmas Day, Advent is now a period of contemplation, anticipation, traditions, Advent wreaths, Advent calendars, Weihnachtsplaetzen (Christmas Cookies), and Weihnachtsmaerkte, the German Christmas markets.
+Originally it was a time for Christians to be baptized, prepare for the "second coming", or fast from November 12 after the feast of St. Martin until Christmas Day.

-On the First Sunday of Advent children write and decorate Christmas letters for Christkind, the Christ Child who in many regions of Germany brings the presents and family Christmas tree on Heiligabend, Christmas Eve, and when these are finished they are posted or put onto a windowsill for the Christ Child to collect.
+On the First Advent Sunday children write and decorate Christmas letters for the "Christkind", the Christ Child who in many of Germany's regions brings the presents and family Christmas tree on Heiligabend, Christmas Eve.
+These are then posted or put onto a windowsill for the Christ Child to collect.

-While another essential element of German Christmas celebrations appears on the same day.
+Another essential element of German Christmas celebrations appears the same day.

-An Advent Wreath, Adventskranz.
-The original symbol for Advent, Weihnachtsbaeume (Christmas Trees) came later, they hang down in churches or sit on a flat surface in most homes on that Sunday.
+The Advent Wreath, Adventskranz.
+The original symbol for Advent, Weihnachtsbäumen (Christmas Trees) came later, they hang in churches or sit on a flat surface in most homes from that Sunday.

 Fronds of evergreens, conifer or box, purchased, or from the countryside or garden, are bound onto a straw or twisted twig ring base to make an evergreen circle.

-Originally the Adventskranz had 28 candles.
+The first Adventkränze had 28 candles.
 Four large and twenty four smaller.
-Three in purple, symbolized Hope, Love, and Peace, and one rose colored candle that represented Joy which was lit on the third Sunday.
+Three in purple symbolized Hope, Love and Peace, with one rose colored candle representing Joy lit on the third Sunday.

-However it is now more usual to see four of the same color, red, blue, green, white, gold or silver, although a fifth and white candle is often placed within the wreath.
-This is the 'Christ Candle', representing angels, the birth of Jesus, and the light of the world, and is lit on Christmas Eve and every day until Epiphany.
+Although a fifth and white candle is often placed in the center of the wreath, and this is the "Christ Candle".
+Representing Angels, the Birth of Jesus, and the Light of the World, it is lit on Christmas Eve and every day until Epiphany.

-The lighting of the candles is the 'Adventstunde', which in some homes means prayers and a blessing of the Adventskranz but traditionally families gather around the wreath with a large plate of Weihnachtsplaetzen, and some Gluehwein, Pharisaeer or another favorite seasonal drink at hand.
+Lighting the candles is known as the "Adventstunde", which in some homes means prayers and a blessing of the Adventskranz, and traditionally families gather around the wreath with a large plate of Weihnachtsplätzen, some Gluehwein, Pharisaeer or another favorite seasonal drink at hand.